Victim & Witness Rights

 The VRC does not handle family court issues such as child custody, visitation, placement or child support.
 For assistance with family matters contact the Wisconsin Department of Children and Families.

 When the VRC is notified of an alleged victim/witness rights violation, they work with the parties involved to reach a resolution.
-This is known as informal mediation.
+This is known as informal complaint process.

-Once the informal mediation process is complete, a victim has the right to file a formal complaint with the Crime Victim Rights Board (CVRB).
+After the VRC has completed the informal complaint process, a victim may file a formal complaint with the Crime Victim Rights Board (CVRB).
 Learn more about the CVRB here.